-Test Part Suggested Time Standards Addressed Text Description Student Task literary technique or rhetorical device) develops this central idea.
+Test Part Suggested Standards Text Description Student Task

+reseruit Time Addressed reac Description Stadent rask

+literary technique or

+rhetorical device)

+develops this central

+idea.

 Overall, the test requires that students closely read eight texts of up to approximately 6,200 words total and that they answer 24 multiple-choice questions, write one source-based argument, and one text-based response that identifies a central idea in the text and analyzes how the author's use of one writing strategy develops this central idea.
 The test assesses Learning Standards in Reading, Writing, and Language for the Grade 11-12 Band, but, due to the integrative and cumulative nature of the standards, items may also assess standards in the Grade 9-10 Band.
 Exact standard coverage will vary from test to test, based on the texts and writing tasks used.